-To the extent permitted by law, the POS should disclose current compensation ranges for the charter school's faculty and staff and, if publicly available, a comparison with its competitors (public, private, and other charter schools).
-The POS should briefly describe the staff's retirement, health, vacation, sick leave, and other benefits, and should address the charter school's funding of its annual pension and other postemployment benefit (OPEB) contributions, if relevant.
-If the charter has a website that provides the details recommended herein, a link to that website can be used in lieu of extensive POS disclosure.
+The POS should disclose compensation ranges for the charter school's faculty and staff, with comparisons with its competitors (public, private, and other charter schools).
+The POS should briefly describe the staff's retirement, health, vacation, sick leave, and other benefits, and the POS should address the charter school's funding of its annual pension and other postemployment benefit (OPEB) contributions.